nischal-prsntr/nepal-vscode-theme/README.md

 - PHP
 - And many more!

-## Contributing

-Feel free to contribute to this theme!
-Here's how:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## Issues & Suggestions

-If you find any issues or have suggestions for improvements, please open an issue on the GitHub repository.
+If you find any issues or have suggestions for improvements, please send me an email @ nisch.dev@gmail.com

-## License

-This theme is released under the [MIT License](LICENSE).

 ## Inspiration